mariosotil/river-framework/README.md

 ## How to build

-This guide will be written along October, 2015.
+This guide will be written soon.

 ## How to create a wrapper for a NoSQL database

-This guide will be written along January, 2016.
+This guide will be written soon.

 ## Issues